PDymala/FilterCam/README.md

 # FilterCAM
-Very simple app to filter out colors.
+Very simple camera preview app with a color filter.
 Used pure OpenCV so that the camera does not optimize visual parameters on its own.

 <BR><BR>